jess-castillo/playlist-debut/README.md

 # playlist-debut
-This is repo contains scripts for adding a focus song to a clean streams playlist.
+This is repo contains scripts and executables for adding a focus song to a clean streams playlist.

 `settings.py` structure for the code to work:
 ```